MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/types.md

 #### Do trials work in GCC and government clouds?

-No, trials don't work in government clouds (GCC), and they can only purchase plans with volume discounting.
+No, trials don't work in government clouds (GCC), they can only purchase plans with volume discounting.

-#### Can I see all trials using a PowerShell cmdlet?

-Viral trials can't be blocked by PowerShell cmdlet.